hwlei888/tic-tac-toe/README.md

         console.log('choose harry');
     }
 })
-    (find some graphs to fill in)
+   # (find some graphs to fill in)
-    (hover effects when player choose their profile in the next version) (win animation in the next version)
+   (hover effects when player choose their profile in the next version)
+   # (win animation in the next version)
 * Set a box beside each player symbol, in the future who wins it will shows 'win' beside the player name ()
 * Set a box between two players, if neither wins, show a draw in the middle box
 * The 4th line: selec which profile
 * The 5th line: Build a 3 * 3 game GUI
 * The 6th line: shows multiple game rounds with a win counter (Next version)
 * Larger Board (next version)
+* # do not rely on id, build a for loop with row and column in HTML (Next version)

 JS
 * Reset Button to reset the whole game